enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 and so the component is not listed separately in state 1.
 We follow this convention for later states.

+Once the **TEE instance** has been created, the **host CPU + CPU firmware** load the **Enarx runtime image** into the **TEE instance**.
+The **Enarx runtime image**, now loaded, is executed, and becomes the **Enarx runtime instance**, though it is not yet attested.

+As part of the initialisation process, the **Orchestrator** provides the **Enarx client agent** with one of the following:
+ 1. access to the **Tenant workload image repository** and a reference to **Tenant workload image** to be provisioned;
+ 2. direct access to the **Tenant workload image**, either as a binary in memory or in storage;
+ 3. a reference allowing the **Enarx client agent** to recontact the **Orchestrator** in the event of successful attestation.

-Though the encryption of the channel between the Enarx client agent and the Enarx host agent is not **required**, the following properties are considered to be *desirable*:
+Though the encryption of the channel between the Enarx client agent and the Enarx host agent is not **required**, the following properties are considered to be **desirable**:

- * authentication of the Enarx client agent to the Enarx host agent
+ - authentication of the Enarx client agent to the Enarx host agent
-   * this allows the host to control which parties are permitted to create Enarx Keeps.
+   - this allows the host to control which parties are permitted to create Enarx Keeps.
 While this has no direct benefit to the tenant, an indirect benefit may be that the host can avoid DoS attacks, thereby maintaining availability for workload placement and execution.
-   * note that the Enarx host agent is *not* trusted by the tenant, and it is therefore the responsibility of the host to decide whether to trust any such authentication.
+   - note that the Enarx host agent is *not* trusted by the tenant, and it is therefore the responsibility of the host to decide whether to trust any such authentication.
- * integrity of the request
+ - integrity of the request
-   * some DoS attacks or protocol attacks may be feasible, and mitigated by integrity protection.
+   - some DoS attacks or protocol attacks may be feasible, and mitigated by integrity protection.
- * encryption of the protocol handshake and further steps
+ - encryption of the protocol handshake and further steps
-   * some attacks based around protocol versioning or replays may be feasible, and can be avoided by encryption.
+   - some attacks based around protocol versioning or replays may be feasible, and can be avoided by encryption.

 For the reasons noted above, encrypting the channel will sometimes be considered the simplest option.

 ### State 1->2 change

 #### State 1 - pre-attestation

- * host owner trust domain
+ - host owner trust domain
-    * host
+    - host
-    * host CPU + CPU firmware
+    - host CPU + CPU firmware
-    * Enarx host agent
+    - Enarx host agent
-    * TEE instance
+    - TEE instance
-    * Enarx runtime image (within TEE instance)
+    - Enarx runtime instance (within TEE instance)
-    * Other workloads
+    - Other workloads
- * tenant trust domain
+ - tenant trust domain
-    * Orchestrator
+    - Orchestrator
-    * Enarx client agent
+    - Enarx client agent
-    * Tenant workload image
+    - Tenant workload image
-    * Tenant workload image repository
+    - Tenant workload image repository

 #### State 2 - attested

- * host owner trust domain
+ - host owner trust domain
-    * host
+    - host
-    * host CPU + CPU firmware
+    - host CPU + CPU firmware
-    * Enarx host agent
+    - Enarx host agent
-    * Other workloads
+    - Other workloads
- * tenant trust domain
+ - tenant trust domain
-    * Orchestrator
+    - Orchestrator
-    * Enarx client agent
+    - Enarx client agent
-    * **Empty Keep**
+    - **Empty Keep**
-    * Tenant workload image
+    - Tenant workload image
-    * Tenant workload image repository
+    - Tenant workload image repository

 #### Changes